boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > **Bauble**: So, this.
 > This is Firewall's main concern.
-> And honestly, *duì bù qǐ*, but we haven't been able to learn much, like we said.
+> And honestly, *duì bù qǐ*, we haven't been able to learn much, like we said.
 >
-> As far as we can tell form circle-A and their public mesh, most of them are hedonist an-coms.
+> As far as we can tell from circle-A and their public mesh, most of them are hedonist an-coms.
 > They just want to get laid and get high, not lead a revolution or build ASIs.
-> They don't know what's happening on the secret projects, and don't seem to care.
+> They don't know what's happening on the secret projects, and they don't care.
 > And the secret project groups don't leave much mesh presence, and their members don't talk.
 >
 > **Gunslinger\#MONOLITH**: We looked over their public records.